rockleronrealm97/Flappy-Bird-/README.md

 # Flappy-Bird-
 A Flappy Bird Game Project Created using phaser.js library and HTML5

-PS: Much better than the original one.
+PS: A lot better than the original one.